 Mexican low-cost carrier Interjet is seeking U.S. approval to operate six routes, continuing its strategy of building its U.S. network while Mexicana de Aviacion remains grounded.
 Interjet has asked the U.S. Transportation Department for authority to fly between John Wayne International Airport, Calif., and Mexico City, San Jose del Cabo and Guadalajara.
 It also is seeking permission to fly from Toluca, Mexico City’s secondary airport, to Las Vegas, Houston and Chicago.
 The airline ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Interjet Applies For Six New U.S. Routes".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Interjet Applies For Six New U.S. Routes".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.